 Let’s explore the venomous snakes found in Minnesota and the risks they pose.

 The Timber Rattlesnake is one of two venomous snakes native to the state of Minnesota and one of the most deadly animals in the region.
-This snake typically grows to a length of 36-48 inches, weighing two to four pounds.
+This snake typically grows to a length of 36-48 inches, weighing two to four pounds stated by the State Officials.
 Its coloring ranges from yellowish-gray to nearly black with a dorsal stripe down its back and diamond-shaped markings along its sides.
 Like all rattlesnakes, it is identified by its distinctive segmented rattle at the end of its tail, which serves as a warning system for potential predators.

 Adult Timber Rattlesnakes feed mostly on small mammals such as mice and voles, but will occasionally take amphibians or birds.
-These snakes are found in wooded habitats with rocky outcroppings or ledges, often beneath large rocks or logs where they can find shelter in cooler temperatures.
+These snakes are found in wooded habitats with rocky outcroppings or ledges, often beneath large rocks or logs where they can find shelter in cooler temperatures also stated by the Gov itself.
 During cold weather, they hibernate deep within these rock crevices until warmer weather returns in springtime when they come out to mate and look for food sources.

 The quality of venom used by Timber Rattlesnakes is considered mild compared to other species, but still dangerous if injected into humans or domestic animals.
 Bites are extremely rare due to their well-camouflaged coloring and aggressive attitude towards potential predators that get too close; however, if you do encounter one, it’s important never to corner it or attempt to handle this animal without proper training from experienced professionals as their venom can cause tissue necrosis and even death if left untreated.

-The Massasauga rattlesnake (Sistrurus catenatus) is one of two venomous snakes found in Minnesota.
-Adults typically range from 18-30 inches long and are gray or brown in color with distinctively large, black-bordered brown spots.
+The Massasauga rattlesnake (Sistrurus catenatus) is second of venomous snakes found in Minnesota.
+Adults typically range from 18-30 inches long and are gray or brown in color with distinctively large, black-bordered brown spots reported from the States website.
 This species can be identified by a rattle at the end of its tail comprised of interlocking keratin segments.

 Found primarily in southern Minnesota, this species can inhabit both wetland/marsh margins and upland sites including rocky bluffs, sandy areas, and open woods.
 They prefer to remain hidden near fallen logs, stumps, and rocks.
 The Massasauga feeds on small rodents and will use ambush techniques by striking out prey from its hiding spot.
 Females reach maturity between 2-4 years old; eggs hatch in about two months after the female lays the straw-colored eggs that average around 8-10 per clutch.